owo-lang/minitt-rs/README.md

  [cc-url]: https://circleci.com/gh/owo-lang/minitt-rs/tree/master

 Rust implementation of Mini-TT, a simple dependently-typed lambda calculus.
+Built with latest (when developing this) stable Rust 2018.
 It can be used as a core language for complicated dependently-typed programming languages, or used for testing the correctness of translation algorithms.